CalfCrusher/InstagramAccountTakeover/README.md

 ### HOW IT WORKS:

+When you try to reset your Instagram Password you are prompted for an email or a phone number.

+Then you will receive a link like: https://ig.me/TXGiR6ctW0hAO9f

+Following this link you have the possibility to reset your password OR just skip and go to your account directly, like many people do.

+If this happens the link will remain valid! (i guess for 24 hours)

 This tool generates infinite URIs, call them and check status code.
 If 301 then our link is valid -but could be expired- so we could takeover an account.
 If 302 our link is not valid.

-When you try to reset your Instagram Password you are prompted for an email or a phone number.

-Then you will receive a link like: *https://ig.me/TXGiR6ctW0hAO9f*

-Following this link you prompted to reset your password or just skip it and go to your account directly without changing password, like many people do.
-If this happens the link will remain valid! (i guess for 24 hours)

 ### DISCLAIMER